Privacy Policy

 We will require this information in order to investigate high risk transactions made by end users of our customers over our electronic platform.

-Individual Shareholders, Company Officers and/ or Executives of End Users of our Customers that are legal persons, such as companies
+Individual Shareholders, Company Officers and/ or Executives of customers or suppliers of our merchants that are legal persons

 Compliance Data